vaystays/vaystays-static/about/team.md

 ---
 layout: about-subpage
-title: About Vaystays: Our Team
+title: "About Vaystays: Our Team"
 permalink: /about/team
 ---